The Marsh King's Daughter: Release

-Initially meant to be released by STXfilms, the film's distribution was shopped to different distributors following the dissolution of STXfilms' domestic distribution company: eventually, STXfilms formed a domestic distribution partnership with Lionsgate, Lionsgate and Roadside Attractions scheduling the film for release on October 6, 2023.
+Initially meant to be released by STXfilms, the film's distribution was shopped to different distributors following the dissolution of STXfilms' domestic distribution company.
+STXfilms eventually formed a domestic distribution partnership with Lionsgate.
+Lionsgate and Roadside Attractions scheduled the film for release on October 6, 2023.
 It was later delayed to November 3, 2023, to avoid competition with Taylor Swift: The Eras Tour.
 Amazon Studios will distribute the film in European markets as part of ErosSTX's multi-year output deal with the company via Prime Video.

 The Marsh King's Daughter was released on digital platforms on November 21, 2023, followed by a Blu-ray and DVD release on January 2, 2024.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Nell Minow of RogerEbert.com gave the film two and a half stars.
-He compared the film to Where The Crawdads Sing, and mentioned how "“The Marsh King’s Daughter” struggles to evoke the lyricism of the language in the novel it is based on, despite exquisite images of the wetland settings."
-One reviewer negatively reviewed the film by highlighting its generic, lukewarm plot, full of clichés, and its by-the-numbers approach to adapting a novel.
+He compared the film to Where The Crawdads Sing, and mentioned how "The Marsh King's Daughter struggles to evoke the lyricism of the language in the novel it is based on, despite exquisite images of the wetland settings."
+One reviewer criticized the film by highlighting its generic, mediocre plot, full of clichés, and its by-the-numbers approach to adapting a novel.